eternalseptember/rpi-test/README.md

     }
 ```

-the solution was adding a check in the template to see if the returned `query_body` had anything.
+The solution was adding a check in the template to see if the returned `query_body` had anything.
 This is the same `s1` and `s2` referenced in the previous solution to show no search results if there are no search filters applied.

 ```
         {% if query_body %}